 The default settings of Metaxa2 should be useful in most situations.
 However, since the software has been tweaked to accommodate for analysis of really large datasets, you should consider if they are suitable for your purposes and for your data set.
 If the data set is small, the user should consider running the software multiple times on the data, with different settings, and analyze the outcome.
 On larger data sets, it might be more feasible to only run Metaxa2 on a subset of the sequences for testing.
-The graphical output is very useful for determining whether Metaxa2 performs as desired on long-read (>400 bp) data, as the positions of the recovered conserved domains can be examined easily.
+The graphical output is very useful for determining whether Metaxa2 performs as desired on long-read (>400 bp) data, as the positions of the found conserved domains can be examined easily.
 If domains are missing, the criteria might be set to be too stringent.
-If they are not in sequential order (from V11 to V9r for SSU sequences, for example), that might be an indication that there is something wrong with the input sequences.
+If they are not in sequential order (from V11 to V9r for SSU sequences), that might be an indication that there is something wrong with the input sequences.

 The HMMER program hmmsearch, used by Metaxa2, uses heuristic filters to increase the search speed.
-In the interest of speed, Metaxa2 runs hmmsearch as it is, with the "--max" option disabled.
+Metaxa2 runs hmmsearch as it is, with the "--max" option disabled.
 To turn off all heuristic filters of HMMER, Metaxa2 can be run with the "--heuristics F" option.
 This increases detection power at the cost of speed.

-10. Running the analysis steps of Metaxa2 separately
+8. Running the analysis steps of Metaxa2 separately

 The analysis procedure of Metaxa2 is divided into three steps: pre-processing, extraction and classification.
 These steps are normally run in sequence through the metaxa2 command.
 However, they can also be run separately if the user wishes.
 To run the extraction step independently, use the metaxa2_x command.
 This command takes a subset of the Metaxa2 options (other options will be ignored).
 To see the available options for the metaxa2_x command, type "metaxa2_x --help" on the command line.
 To run the classification step on a set of known rRNA sequences, use the command metaxa2_c.
 The options for metaxa2_c can be seen by typing "metaxa2_c --help" on the command line.
-Note that the output files obtained when running each step separately will be slightly different from those obtained through running the entire Metaxa2 pipeline.
+Note that the output files obtained when running each step separately will be slightly different than those obtained through running the entire Metaxa2 pipeline.
 Additionally, FASTQ and paired-end file processing is not supported when running the analysis steps separately.

-11. 'Undocumented' features
+9. 'Undocumented' features

 Metaxa2 has three undocumented options that can be activated, but they are considered experimental and should be used with caution.
-The first of these allows you to use USEARCH instead of the normal BLAST implementation for the classification step of Metaxa2.
-The second of these allows using a set of additional HMM profiles for the SSU extraction, and the final option allows seeing the underlying taxonomic data justifying the taxonomic predictions, by adding them to the taxonomy output.
-Note that particularly the USEARCH support is considered experimental, and it is not recommended that this option is used in sharp analysis.
+One allows you to use Usearch instead of the normal BLAST implementation for the classification step of Metaxa2, another allows using a set of additional HMM profiles for the SSU extraction, and the final allows seeing the underlying taxonomic data justifying the taxonomic predictions.
+Note that the Usearch support is considered experimental and it is not recommended that this option is used in sharp analysis.